Espesen/angular-simple-navbar/README.md

         routeListProvider.addRoute('/route3', 'Route 3', { template: 'Route 3' });
       });

-An in your HTML, throw in
+And in your HTML, throw in

     <simple-nav-bar></simple-nav-bar>